patio-python/patio/README.md

 The basic elements from which everything is built are:

 * `Registry` - Key-Value like store for the functions
-* `Exectutor` - The thing which execute functions from the registry
+* `Executor` - The thing which execute functions from the registry
-* `Broker` - The actor who distribues tasks in your distributed (or local) system.
+* `Broker` - The actor who distributes tasks in your distributed (or local) system.

 Registry